Equifax (EFX)

 AI Analysis | Feedback

-Mark Begor was appointed Chief Executive Officer of Equifax and a member of its Board of Directors in April 2018.
-Prior to joining Equifax, Begor served as a Managing Director in the Industrial and Business Services group at Warburg Pincus, a private equity firm with over 120 portfolio companies.
-He spent 35 years at General Electric (GE), where he held various leadership positions, including President and CEO of GE Energy Management, President and CEO of GE Capital Real Estate, and President and CEO of GE Capital Retail Finance (which was later spun off as Synchrony Financial).
-He also served on the Board of Directors for FICO and NCR Atleos.
+Mark W. Begor was named Chief Executive Officer of Equifax and a member of the Board of Directors in April 2018.
+Prior to joining Equifax, Begor served as a Managing Director in the Industrial and Business Services group at Warburg Pincus, a private equity firm, from 2016 to 2018.
+He spent 35 years at General Electric (GE) in various leadership roles, including President and CEO of GE Energy Management from 2014 to 2016, President and CEO of GE Capital Real Estate from 2011 to 2014, and President and CEO of GE Capital Retail Finance (Synchrony Financial) from 2002 to 2011.

 John W. Gamble, Jr., Chief Financial Officer and Chief Operations Officer